 At Homestead at Hamilton, we take both physical and health safety seriously.
 Our goal is to ensure every resident in our community maintains their lifestyle, while living in a supportive environment that keeps them safe.
 For our independent living residents, that means fewer security measures and more support for their independence.
 For our memory care residents, that means great daily assistance and engaging activities that provide opportunities to connect.

-To learn more, take a virtual tour of our beautiful community or contact us for more details.
+To learn more, take a virtual tour of our beautiful community.
+Contact us Homestead for more information about retirement community security measures.
 We’re here to help you find the right retirement community for your lifestyle – including one with the security measures that make you feel safe and comfortable.